No Wagering Bingo Sites - Keep What You Win!

 The rapid growth in online bingo over the last decade and the number of bingo sites available to play at has naturally led to increased competition.
 Virtually every bingo site is fighting for attention with 'bigger' and 'better' bonuses to attract players.
 However, bigger doesn't always mean better, and hidden away in the small print can be restrictive terms and conditions designed to prevent players profiting from all the 'free money' being thrown about.

 Generally, the larger and more generous the offer appears to be, the tighter the terms and conditions attached to it will be.
-Bingo sites do this to protect themselves, but some conditions are so harsh the bonus may as well just be demo credit, as it would be virtually impossible to ever win anything from it.
-The most significant and notorious of these bonus conditions are wagering requirements.
+Bingo sites do this to protect themselves, but historically some conditions have been so harsh the bonus may as well have just been demo credit, as it was virtually impossible to win anything from it.
+The most notorious of these bonus conditions were wagering requirements.
+However, the recently introduced 10x cap on wagering requirements has made for a more level playing field for players, if still falling a bit short of the ideal one.

 Wagering requirements, in a nutshell

 Wagering requirements state that a certain amount must be wagered before any winnings derived from a bonus can be withdrawn.
-In bingo, these wagering requirements can be as much as 20 times the bonus amount, and in casino or slots, they can be as much as 100x and above.
+In bingo, these wagering requirements could be as much as 20 times the bonus amount, and in casino or slots, they often hit 35x, 50x and sometimes higher.

 The 'No Wagering' era

-However, several years have passed since the 'golden era' of 'no wagering', and those brutal wagering requirements have started to creep back in again.
-The problem with that is that new players to online bingo and slots might not be aware of the choice available to them.
-They might think that a wagering requirement of 100x is quite normal, and the more accepting players are of those types of offer, the more commonplace they will become.
+However, several years passed since the 'golden era' of 'no wagering', and brutal wagering requirements started to creep back in again.
+The problem was that many new players to online bingo and slots weren’t aware of the choice available to them.
+They may have thought that a wagering requirement of 100x was quite normal, and the more accepting players were, the more commonplace they became.

-We aren't calling for an outright ban on wagering requirements; they are a necessary evil in many cases.
-But, in far too many examples, they have gone well beyond reasonable and are starting to look a lot like a 'con' again.
-Furthermore, a significant concern was raised by the CMA's investigation, that excessive wagering requirements forced players "to play for longer than they had bargained for before they can withdraw money", and that "players may not be able to withdraw what remains of their deposit, and any winnings, when they want to stop playing".
+We never really called for an outright ban on wagering requirements; they were a necessary evil in many cases.
+But, in too many cases, they went too far – well beyond reasonable and it started to look a lot like a 'con' again.
+Another negative byproduct of excessive wagering requirements was that, studies found, people “played for longer than they had bargained for before they can withdraw money".

 Benefits of no wagering bingo

-The most appealing aspect of playing bingo with no wagering requirements is, of course, the peace of mind knowing that whatever you win is yours to keep.
+The reduction in wagering requirements has addressed the single most unpopular, confusing and complicated element surrounding bingo bonuses.
+And while we obviously welcome the cap it’s those no wagering bingo sites that get the biggest tick of approval from our team.
+Remember that the most appealing aspect of playing bingo with no wagering requirements is, of course, the peace of mind knowing that whatever you win is yours to keep.
 No further wagering, no confiscated winnings, just cash back in your bank for whatever you choose.
 That's also why the best bingo sites to win on are those with no wagering.
 As with all forms of gambling, in reality, the odds are stacked against us, but if we are fortunate enough to land a winner then we all certainly want to lay claim to it!

 Best bingo sites to win on with no wagering